 Kennel Cough In Dogs Explained

-You and the family have just got back from a nice long trip and have come to pick your pooch up from the kennel to them home.
+You and the family have just got back from a nice long trip and have come to pick your pooch up from the kennel to take them home.
 But there’s something wrong – your pup sounds like it’s got something stuck in its throat.

 You ask the people at the kennel if they fed the dog anything unusual, or if they were given any chew toys etc. Nothing.
 If this seems to be the case, or if you haven’t put your dog in a kennel and it’s experiencing similar symptoms – there’s a likely chance that your dog is probably suffering from some form of Bordetella, otherwise known as kennel cough.

 Much like the common cold in humans, kennel cough is transferred through tiny spit and mucus particles that are spread through coughing and sneezing.
 As a pet owner, you should know that it’s generally considered a rather mild form of infection.
 That is, as long as it’s caught early enough and treated properly.
 Without treating the infection, it can lead to rather serious issues that may become life-threatening as the infection worsens.
 Additionally, it’s contagious so you might want to rethink your next dog park visit.

 I’d like to help you identify the infection and its symptoms so that you can treat it early enough.
 This will not just keep your four-legged friend healthy and happy but also save yourself the trouble of expensive visits to the vet and costly meds.